Ferrite-FEM/Ferrite.jl/docs/src/man/fe_intro.md

 \int_\Gamma \mathbf{\delta u} \cdot \mathbf{t}^\text{p} \text{d}\Gamma +
 \int_\Omega \mathbf{\delta u} \cdot \mathbf{f} \text{d}\Omega \qquad \forall \mathbf{\delta u} \in \mathbb{U}^0$

 where $\mathbb{U}, \mathbb{U}^0$ are function spaces with sufficiently regular functions.
-From this equation the unknown displacement field can be calculated.
+The solution to this equation is identical to the one of the strong format.

 ## FE-approximation